 People give and receive gifts in December, but January is the time when they are able to sit back and actually enjoy their new things.
 That also makes January a good time to engage your customers with a newsletter or request for online reviews.
 January is 10-11 months away from the next holiday shopping period, which makes it as good a time as any to start building your relationship with customers.

-5. Out With the Old, in With the New
+6. Out With the Old, In With the New

 This is one of the oldest tricks in the book, and it applies just as well to ecommerce as it does to traditional retailers.
 Most businesses have stock they can’t get rid of during the holidays, so why not sell it at a discounted rate?
 Remember: the fourth-most popular New Year’s resolution is saving more and spending less.
 People might be less inclined to spend money in January, but few can resist a good discount.